Wången – A world leading horse sector education centre

-Wången is Sweden’s national centre for the education and development of horse trotting and Icelandic horse riding.
+Wången is Sweden’s national centre for the education and development of harness racing and Icelandic horse riding.
 It is part of a network of national centres whose main mission is to educate future professional equestrians in the sport and leisure aspects of today’s horse sector.
 Wången’s unique educational programme has provided many successful equestrians with an international career in the horse sector.

 The perfect stopover for tired tourists